dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 As a political and activist organization, **we believe that workers should run both the economy and civil society**.
 We show our commitment to this democratic principle by being an organization of, by, and for the working class.

-After all, the people have the knowledge--and the labor power--to build a shared future where everyone can
+After all, the people have the labor power--and the know-how--to build a shared future where everyone can
 * [Live in dignified social housing](https://www.dsausa.org/dsa-political-platform-from-2021-convention/#housing),
 * Access free healthcare through [Medicare for All](https://www.dsausa.org/dsa-political-platform-from-2021-convention/#health), and
 * Enjoy a full lifespan on a livable planet, thanks to the [Green New Deal](https://www.dsausa.org/dsa-political-platform-from-2021-convention/#gnd)!